 Alabama allows those who lost loved ones to pursue and recover compensation following a truck accident under Ala.
 Code § 6-5-410.
 We may be able to help you with this process and represent your family in court.
 However, this law limits who can file these actions, how they must proceed, and the types of damages available.

 Wrongful death actions in Alabama require a lawsuit and trial.
-This is because the state only allows plaintiffs to recover punitive damages in these cases.
-There are no compensatory damages like there are available to victims in personal injury cases, recoverable through a wrongful death action.
-This was affirmed by the Alabama Supreme Court as recently as 2012.
+The state only allows plaintiffs to recover punitive damages in these cases.
+Victims in personal injury cases cannot recover compensatory damages that are recoverable through a wrongful death action.
+The Alabama Supreme Court affirmed this as recently as 2012.

 For a free legal consultation with a Truck Accident lawyer serving Alabama, call 800-537-8185